Feature #1448

 Tagging is a must

-Updated by Aleksey Zapparov 12 months ago
+Updated by Aleksey Zapparov about 13 years ago

 I have finished my redmine_tags plugin, which gives tagging functionality.
 It's features: